2300278/CS220AU-DP/index.md

 ## As of today, technology is intrinsically linked to the medical field
 ### Technologies are more and more widely integrated to the process of medical data:
-Medical data landscape has seen formidable change as a result of technological breakthroughs, which have led to numerous positive developments.
+ADD SUPPORTING LITERATURE => Medical data landscape has seen formidable change as a result of technological breakthroughs, which have led to numerous positive developments.
 The accessibility of healthcare data has been significantly transformed by the widespread use of Electronic Health Records and, more generally, by the digitalisation of medical information.
 Important data can now be retrieved faster and effortlessly thanks to this evolution, which is of great value in emergencies.
 Furthermore, a significant shift has taken place, as patients are now actively involved in the data collection process via genetic testing kits or healthcare applications, for example.
 Technology integration not only renders information more easily accessible but also makes data sharing easier.
 Interconnected systems have enabled the swift exchange of medical history records; the pooled data is a priceless resource for studying human genomes, improving therapeutic approaches, and making discoveries that contribute to public health development.
 All of this combined with Artificial Intelligence (AI) and machine learning played a pivotal role in leveraging medical data.
 It has indeed proven effective in improving healthcare outcomes, mostly by unlocking new research possibilities and finding successful applications in predictive analytics and disease surveillance: scientists can efficiently analyse massive datasets, identify patterns, and make data-driven decisions.
 To put it simply, technology has started being integrated into the medical field to the point that no coming back is now possible, as they would not be able to make further progress without.